Guest blog: Stuart Holdsworth, Stroudley Walk through the years

 The Gladstone Statue and the Match Girls strike

 Erected in 1882, the statue was hugely controversial.
 Not because of politics but because of how it was funded.
-Bryant would go on to dock wages from the workers and force each of them to take half-a-day unpaid ‘holiday’ for the unveiling – despite never wanting to.
+Bryant would go on to dock a half day’s wage from the workers to fund the statue.
+He then forced each of them to take half-a-day unpaid ‘holiday’ for the unveiling.
+In total each worker lost one full day’s pay to fund a statue that none of them ever wanted not had any connection to.

-Today, the statue of Gladstone’s hand is red and is a symbol to remember those workers and Match Girls, not the ex-Prime Minister.
+Today, the statue of Gladstone’s hand is red and it’s been red for as long as anyone can remember.
+To the people of the area, it is a symbol to remember those workers and Match Girls, not the ex-Prime Minister.

 These great stories of activism and empowerment have provided the foundations of Bromley-by-Bow and its people today.
 Muse and Poplar HARCA’s Stroudley Walk is set to drive forward the next, exciting chapter in the area’s journey, whilst honouring the area’s rich history.